Sneha7733/Sne_Exp/README.md

 # Sne_Exp
 Hi There!!
 I am Sneha.
-I have included some of my notes on Numpy, Pandas, Matplotlib which has information on these topics with the examples which i have worked on in the jupyter notebook.
+I have included some of my notes on Numpy, Pandas, Matplotlib which has information on these topics with the examples which I have worked on in the jupyter notebook.